 Long-term Debt.
-At the end of the current fiscal year, the District had bonded debt outstanding of \$3,470,000.
+At the end of the current fiscal year, the District had bonded debt outstanding of \$3,230,000.
 This amount represents general obligations of the District that constitute an indebtedness of the District within any constitutional or statutory limitations.
-The District entered into a new capital lease for a new bus during the current year.